prasadkjose/Notes/Obsidian Vault/Learning Notes/Fundamentals of Artificial Intelligence.md

 	1. Handles Sequential Data
 	2. Hidden state or memory
 	3. Has a feedback loop
-	4. Problem: Long term vanishing radiance - memory for long term context memory- Doesn't see words that are far away in a sentence
+	4. Problem: Long term vanishing gradiance - memory for long term context memory- Doesn't see words that are far away in a sentence
 5. LSTM
 	1. Input processing -> Previous memory -> Gating mechanism -> Updating memory -> Output generation
 	2. Gating mechanism